Big Trouble in Little Point Reyes – a Congressman comes to Point Reyes Station, CA, and some hell breaks loose

 Who-da thunk that the innocuous, last-minute invitation to Congressman Jared Huffman’s hastily organized, Saturday, January 11th, 2025 “Town Hall” in the rural west Marin County, CA town of Point Reyes Station, would kick up such a crowd, such heat, and such a hailstorm of cowpies surrounding the settlement of a nearly 3-year-long lawsuit brought by 3 environmental organizations (WWP, CBD, RRI) against the National Park Service (NPS) for their mismanagement of beef and dairy ranchers and the ranchers who ranch them thar?

 “There was a give on the rancher’s side, and I want to hear if there was a give on the plaintiff’s side.” – Kevin Lunny, operator of G-Ranch at Point Reyes National Seashore who is accepting an undisclosed portion of a reportedly $30 million settlement to voluntarily relinquish his lease.
-That large amount is being raised by The Nature Conservancy, to provide a golden parachute or soft brown landing on their other ranchlands outside the park.
-All but two ranchers, Dave Evans and Bill Niman, accepted the offer.
+That large amount is being raised by The Nature Conservancy (TNC), to provide a golden parachute, a soft brown landing on the other ranchlands most of these cattle ranchers own outside the park.
+All but two ranchers, Dave Evans and Bill Niman, accepted the TNC’s reportedly multi-million dollar offer.

 Please join Congressman Jared Huffman for a Town Hall on Point Reyes National Seashore on Saturday, January 11th from 10 – 11:30 am (PST) at the Dance Palace in Point Reyes Station.
 Rep. Huffman and special guests will provide information and respond to questions about recent news about Point Reyes National Seashore.